official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 279 CIG Assessment, 21 July 2009, ‘How Corrupt is Iraq?’

-110

-The Report of the Iraq Inquiry

 # Key findings

 ## Development of UK strategy and options, 9/11 to early January 2002
 799. The following key findings are from Section 3.1:

 •  After the attacks on the US on 9/11, Mr Blair declared that the UK would